CodePay · Fintech Startup · 2025.07 — Now

 There is no structured onboarding journey, checklist, or progress indicator — users cannot tell what's done, what's missing, or when they are truly finished.

-The Solution
+The solution

 The fix was structural: collapse everything into a three-step guided stepper, strip management actions out of the onboarding context entirely, and make completion criteria explicit at every step.

-Decoupling management from onboarding prevents context switching
+Decoupling management from onboarding prevents context switching and distraction.
+Clear separation ensures onboarding remains focused, linear, and completion-driven.

-Engineering Constraint Adaptation
+Adaptation

-When engineering scope changed, the design had to adapt.
 The original plan unified all onboarding steps in one platform.
 Engineering confirmed it wasn’t feasible for this release — a key step had to live in a separate system.
 The revised approach: instead of asking users to find it themselves, that step became a direct deep-link into the exact right place in the other platform.
 One click, no navigation overhead.
 The constraint stayed invisible to the user.

 On Using AI to Move Faster

 This project was IA-heavy and multi-page, with a PM who needed to review and iterate quickly.
-The traditional approach — design in Figma, export, review, revise — was too slow for the pace we needed.
+The traditional approach (design in Figma, export, review, revise) was too slow for the pace we needed.
 I chose Figma Make specifically because it outputs something interactive: PM could click through flows directly, engineering could flag feasibility issues early, and I could react to real feedback instead of guesses.

 Define structure & constraints